hjkgrp/starter-hugo-research-group/content/post/2019-03-25-molsimplify-tutorial-12-using-static-classifier-predict-your-simulation-outcomes-they-waste/index.md

 ---
-title: molSimplify Tutorial 12: Using the static classifier to predict your simulation outcomes before they waste your time
+title: "molSimplify Tutorial 12: Using the static classifier to predict your simulation outcomes before they waste your time"
 subtitle:

 # Summary for listings and search engines